Joust (video game)

 Joust is a 1982 action game developed and published by Williams Electronics for arcades.
-While not the first two-player cooperative video game, Jousts success and polished implementation popularized the concept.
-Players assume the role of knights armed with lances and mounted on large birds (an ostrich for Player 1 and a stork for Player 2), who must defeat enemy knights riding buzzards.
-The characters fly around a single screen filled with floating platforms.
+Players assume the role of knights armed with lances and mounted on large birds (an ostrich for Player 1 and a stork for Player 2).
+They progress through levels, which consist of a single screen filled with floating platforms, by defeating enemy knights riding buzzards and other opponents.